asakusarb/action_args/README.md

 end
 ```

-However, due to some implementational reasons, the `page` variable will be actually defaulted to nil when `page` parameter was not given.
+However, due to some implementation reasons, the `page` variable will be actually defaulted to nil when `page` parameter was not given.

 In order to provide default parameter values in perfect Ruby manner, we recommend you to use the Ruby 2.0 "keyword arguments" syntax instead.